perseas/Pyrseas/docs/foreign.rst

 ------------

 :class:`UserMapping` is derived from :class:`DbObjectWithOptions` and
-represents a `Postgres user mapping of a user to a foreign server
+represents a `mapping of a Postgres user to a foreign server
 <https://www.postgresql.org/docs/current/static/sql-createusermapping.html>`_.

 .. autoclass:: UserMapping

-.. automethod:: UserMapping.from_map

 .. automethod:: UserMapping.extern_key